zappee/docker-images/oracle-weblogic/oracle-weblogic-12.2.1.4-admin-server/README.md

 For more info about the tool, please visit the tool's [homepage](https://github.com/zappee/sql-runner).

 ## 8) Remal JMS-Message-Sender command line tool
-The JMS Message Sender is a flexible command-line Java tool that can be used to send text messages to JMS Queue.
+The Remal JMS-Message-Sender is a flexible command-line Java tool that can be used to send text messages to JMS Queue.
 This is a command line tool can be run from bash or windows scripts and command line as well.

 You can use this tool in the Docker environment to
 * send test messages to any JMS queue
 * test SAF connection
-* simulate response messages from external system while executing integration tests in docker
+* simulate response messages coming from an external system while executing integration tests in docker
 * etc.

 The tool is available in the image, from the `/home/oracle/bin/jms-message-sender` directory.